Vyral/brandon-montemayor/_posts/2020-11-13-focusing-on-what-were-grateful-for.md

 #### **Michael Brown:**

 “What a year 2020 has been\!
 Some not-so-good things have happened, some good things have happened.
 I’m most thankful for the daughter I get to welcome to the world next year.
 I couldn’t be more excited about the new addition to our family.
-I’m thankful for my and my family’s health, and I”m thankful for the job I love that I get to show up to every day.
+I’m thankful for my health and my family’s health, and I'm thankful for the job I love that I get to show up to every day.
 I’m thankful for our past, present, and future clients that make this job possible.
 We definitely wouldn’t be here without all of you.
 We hope everyone has a great holiday season\!”

 #### **Nate McAfee:**

-“This year, I’m thankful for my health, for this beautiful community that we get to live in, and for you guys—our past, present, and future clients.”
+“This year, I’m thankful for my health, this beautiful community that we get to live in, and you guys—our past, present, and future clients.”

 As you can see, there are a lot of things to be thankful for.
-I’m thankful for my family, our health, our friends, and, like the other members of my team have said, for you.
-The loyalty, trust, and support you give us means the world to us.
-We couldn’t have the life we have without all of your support.
+I’m thankful for my family, our health, our friends, and, like the other members of my team have said, you.
+The loyalty, trust, and support you give us mean the world.
+We couldn’t have the lives we have without all of your support.

 If there’s anything we can do to help make this Thanksgiving and holiday season the best possible end to the year, reach out to us\!